nipy/nipype/doc/users/config_file.rst

     When batch jobs are submitted through, SGE/PBS/Condor they could be killed externally.
 Nipype checks to see if a results file exists to determine if the node has completed.
-This timeout determines for how long this check is done after a job finish is detected. (float; default value: 5)
+This timeout determines for how long this check is done after a job finish is detected. (float in seconds; default value: 5)

 *remove_node_directories (EXPERIMENTAL)*
 	Removes directories whose outputs have already been used